 The overall goal of the Plan update is to establish a framework for long-range guidance and planning of parks, open space, beach, and community recreation for the next 20 years.
-The Plan will aim to attract broad public outreach from Santa Monica’s diverse community to develop the vision, goals, and objectives.
+The Plan aims to attract broad public outreach from Santa Monica’s diverse community to develop the vision, goals, and objectives.
 Opportunities for community engagement include pop-ups across the city, community workshops, and an online map-based survey.
-The updated PRMP will be a forward thinking document that builds upon the legacy of Santa Monica’s stewardship of its parks, beach, and recreational facilities.
+The updated PRMP is forward thinking document that builds upon the legacy of Santa Monica’s stewardship of its parks, beach, and recreational facilities.
 It will identify opportunities for preserving this legacy while directing the future creation of new opportunities to meet the needs of the community.
 It will provide the City and community with a road map for enhancing the City’s park system through best management practices, funding options, programmatic trends that support creative use of parks and responsive urban design.

 As City Urban Designer for Santa Monica, Alan Loomis is the primary urban designer on the City’s “Parks and Recreation Master Plan” project team.
-MIG, Inc is the lead consultant.